mandrasch/ddev-laravel-vite/README.md

 - [ ] Support for Gitpod and Github Codespaces?
 - [ ] Automatically set the DDEV url in `vite.config.js` for local development?

+## Technical background

+Laravel uses a combination of PHP config files (`@vite` blade directive) in combination with their NodeJS package [laravel-vite-plugin](https://www.npmjs.com/package/laravel-vite-plugin).
+For local development the file `public/hot` connects these two.
+See [DDEV vite](https://my-ddev-lab.mandrasch.eu/tutorials/nodejs-tools/vite.html) for more information.

 ## Reset the demo